fxpl/notebooks/README.md

    described for `NotebookAnalyzer`.

+## risky_comb_finder.py
+This Python script can be used to find smelly argument combinations for in calls to `numpy.array`, `pandas.read_csv`, `pandas.DataFrame`, `matplotlib.pyplot.plot`, `matplotlib.pyplot.show`, `numpy.arange` and `numpy.zeros`.
+Output files from `NotebookAnalyzer`'s function calls listing are supposed to be used as input files.
+For details on input, output and arguments, see the documentation in `risky_comb_finder.py`.

 ## Scripts
 Scripts that can be used for post processing of the CSV files can be found in the directory `Scripts`.
 Each bash script contains a description of its behavior, and parameters --if any.
-The R scripts are used for producing plots and perform the statistical analyses presented in the paper.
+The R scripts are used for producing plots and perform the statistical analyses presented in the paper "Jupyter Notebooks on GitHub: Characteristics and Clones".

 The following scripts are intended to be used for post processing:
  * clone_analysis_nba.sh